Close up of a man's face for article on dermaplaning men.

 Men can be dermaplaned in areas of the face where there is no coarse facial hair growth.
 Men have vellus hair too and plenty of surface skin cells just lounging around on the face.

-Men’s skin is different from women’s skin.
+When dermaplaning men, remember that men’s skin is different from women’s skin.
 You knew that?
 Ok.
 But do you know what those differences are?

 Ok, what statements about men’s skin below are true?